yuntsewu/EulerExpanCalc/README.md

 TODO: Write usage instructions here

+You would need to create "EulerTask" object and call "calculatesNum(path)" method.
+The method takes in "path" parameter.

+Example:

+calc = EulerTask.new
+print 'Enter File name: '
+fname = STDIN.gets.chomp()
+puts calc.calculatesNum(fname)

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.